Multicameralism: Modern multicameralism

 Of the ancient assemblies in Europe, only Finland's survived to see the 20th century.
 As the armies of Revolutionary France conquered much of Europe in the name of liberalism and popular sovereignty, most countries’ newly established or re-established legislative assemblies were structured after either the (originally) unicameral French National Assembly or the bicameral British Parliament.
 Since the 19th century, tricameral legislatures have been a rare constitutional curiosity, with the overwhelming majority of assemblies having one or two chambers.

+Iran

+After the 1979 Iranian Revolution, the Islamic Consultative Assembly is the country's de jure unicameral legisature of the country but a number of political scientists often analyze Iran as having a de facto quadcameral (four-chamber) legislative system.
+In addition to the Islamic Consulative Assembly as a de facto lower house, the Guardian Council serves as a de facto upper legislative house with absolute veto power where it reviews every bill passed by the Majles to ensure complete compliance with Sharia law and the Iranian Constitution; while the Expediency Discernment Council acts as a third legislative chamber to resolve intractable gridlocks as the Parliament and the Guardian Council clash over a vetoed bill, the Expediency Council steps in to issue a final, binding decision.
+It can pass temporary laws and override the objections of the Guardian Council; and the Assembly of Experts formally tasked with choosing, overseeing, and theoretically dismissing the Supreme Leader.

 Yugoslavia

-The Federal Assembly of Yugoslavia originally had five chambers.
+The Federal Assembly of Yugoslavia originally had two chambers.
 After Yugoslavia adopted a new constitution in 1963, its legislature was restructured into four chambers each representing the various sectors of Yugoslav society with an additional chamber representing the general population.
 The Federal Assembly was the only legislature anywhere with five chambers, with a constitutional amendment later adding a sixth component described as either a chamber or sub-chamber.
 Yugoslavia adopted yet another constitution in 1974, abolishing the Federal Assembly and replacing it with a bicameral legislature simply known as the Assembly of Yugoslavia.